Germany Ups Pressure on Russia in Navalny Poisoning Probe

 “I hope the Russians won't force us to change our position regarding the Nord Stream 2" pipeline being built under the Baltic Sea, German Foreign Minister Heiko Maas told weekly Bild am Sonntag.

-Maas also said that “if there won't be any contributions from the Russian side regarding the investigation in the coming days, we will have to consult with our partners.”
+Maas also said that “if there won't be an contributions from the Russian side regarding the investigation in the coming days, we will have to consult with our partners.”

-He did not exclude possible punishments against Russia, telling the newspaper that “if we think about sanctions, they should be pinpointed effectively.”
+He did not exclude possible sanctions against Russia, telling the newspaper that such measures should be "pinpointed effectively.”

 However, Maas also admitted that halting the building of the nearly completed gas pipeline would harm German and European companies.